rOpenGov/psData/README.md

               ))
 ```

-By default, a `psData` object shows its panel settings, the head of the data and its source:
+In the spirit of how `dplyr` shows SQL data, the `show` method for `psData` objects prints the panel settings, the head of the data and the data source:

 ```
 > debt